NCU-CC/tutorial/Chapter1/WEB-AUTH.md

 - [References](#References)

 ## Authentication
-Authentication is a series of procedure to varify the user identity
+Authentication is a series of procedure to verify the user identity

 ### Authentication Examples
 - a school authenticates students by student cards